 Who Could Return For Sonic The Hedgehog 2?

-If Sonic the Hedgehog 2 happens, who should we expect to see return for the sequel?
+Now that Sonic the Hedgehog 2 is happening, who should we expect to see return for the sequel?

 The most obvious answer to this question is Sonic himself.
 Wouldn’t be much of a Sonic the Hedgehog movie without Sonic the actual Hedgehog, now would it?
 Ben Schwartz (Parks and Recreation) voices the blue speedster, giving him an irreverent, fast-talking personality that fits the character’s origins.